Efficient Dynamic Mesh Refinement Technique for Simulation of HPM Breakdown induced Plasma Pattern Formation: Results and Discussion

 \subsection{Physics of Complex plasma dynamics during HPM breakdown : spatio-temporal analysis}

+For the spatio-temporal analysis of plasma dynamics using DMR, we consider $\{ c_{kx},c_{ky}\}\:=\:\{1,1\}$ and $n_{0}$ is located at $0.75\:L_{x}$ and $0.5\:L_{y}$. $E_{0}$ is $5.0$ MV/m and wave frequency is 110 GHz.
 When a powerful millimeter-wave with a strong E-field interacts with the air (or gas) at high pressure, it delivers sufficient energy to the free electrons that accelerate and causes continuous ionization of the air/gas and leads to an avalanche breakdown (when ionization overcomes the attachment, diffusion, and recombination).
 The process results in the plasmoid formation\cite{BChaudhury2010, Konstantinos-2015}.
-We can observe the plasmoid formation in Fig.\ref{fig:plasmoidevol} part A: (i), its growth into consecutive 1st, 2nd, and 3rd filaments and the propagation of the plasma filamentary structure from right to left with time in Fig.\ref{fig:plasmoidevol} part A: (ii),(iii) and (iv) respectively.\\
+We can observe the plasmoid formation in Fig. \ref{fig:plasmoidevol} part A: (i), its growth into consecutive 1st, 2nd, and 3rd filaments and the propagation of the plasma filamentary structure from right to left with time in Fig. \ref{fig:plasmoidevol} part A: (ii),(iii) and (iv) respectively.\\

-The simulation results in Fig.\ref{fig:plasmoidevol} part B: (i-iv) show the temporal evolution of plasma density, rms E-field, diffusion coefficient, and rate of ionization along the central x-axis of the computational domain, whereas Fig.\ref{fig:plasmoidevol} part B: (v-viii) represents the same quantities along the y direction (y-axis passing through the center of the rightmost filament).
+The simulation results in Fig. \ref{fig:plasmoidevol} part B: (i-iv) show the temporal evolution of plasma density, rms E-field, diffusion coefficient, and rate of ionization along the central x-axis of the computational domain, whereas Fig. \ref{fig:plasmoidevol} part B: (v-viii) represents the same quantities along the y direction (y-axis passing through the center of the rightmost filament).
 Fig.\ref{fig:plasmoidevol} helps us in capturing the complete spatio-temporal evolution of the plasmoid into filaments and its propagation during the first 100 ns which has never been reported in similar fashion and in so much details in earlier literature. \\